summerela/intro_programming_python/Module9/Lab2.md

 # Module 9 Lab 2

-We lover iris flowers in this class.
+We love iris flowers in this class.
 Let's return to the [iris.csv](https://github.com/summerela/intro_programming_python/blob/master/Module6/iris.csv) dataset in this lab and try to write our simple statistics inside classes.

 ## Instructions: